 Fishery and Aquaculture Labourers

-A new Unit Group 9624: Water and Firewood Collectors, is also provided in ISCO-08.
+A new Unit Group 9624: Water and Firewood Collectors is also provided in ISCO-08.
 Although many water collectors are employed in agricultural settings, this unit group is included in Minor Group 962: Other Elementary Workers, as the activity does not necessarily involve agricultural production.
 Jobs in this unit group are common in urban as well as agricultural settings.

 3.6 Occupations in crafts, repair and operation of machinery